 The only thing better than discovering the story of unsung hero is getting to cheer her along as she achieves her dream.
 And that's what happens in author Vivian Kirkfield's inspiring 2019 picture book title, Sweet Dreams, Sarah.

 Sweet Dreams, Sara is such an inspiration.
-Although slavery is an institution of the past, young children will still find themselves inspired by Sarah’s rise from slave to free inventor.
-Children get to follow along with Sarah as she saves her money, draws up the blueprint for her bed, and patiently tweaks her creation until she reaches her goal.
+Although slavery is an institution of the past, young children will still find themselves inspired by Sarah's rise from slave to free inventor.
+Children get to follow along with Sarah as she saves her money, draws up the blueprint for her bed, and patiently tweaks her invention until she reaches her goal.

 Ms. Kirfield's prose brims with hope, determination and the MC's deep desire to use her talent to create something useful with her own hands.
 Artist Chris Ewald uses dark, stark rooms and deep purples to depict slavery days; and bright red brick buildings and the rich honey-brown of solid wood furniture during Sarah's creative period as a freed woman on a mission to create.

 Use this book to jump-start a conversation on slavery, the Emancipation Proclamation, the Northern Migration (Sarah moved to Chicago), vocational occupations, and/or the history and usefulness of patents.